keboola/developers-docs/cli/commands/remote/create/table/index.md

 Enter the table name.
 ?
 Table name: my-table

-Would you define column types?
+Want to define column types?
 ?
 Columns Types Definition: [? for help] (Y/n)
 ```
-If you don't want to define column types, choose `n/N` and enter names of columns
+If you want to skip defining column types, select `n/N` when prompted and enter the names of the columns.
 ```
-Would you define column types?
+Want to define column types?
 ?
 Columns Types Definition: No

 Enter a comma-separated list of column names.